 You’ll need to file a tax return with the IRS if your net earnings from self-employment are $400 or more.
 Along with your Form 1040, you’ll file a Schedule C to calculate your net income or loss for your business.
 You can file a Schedule C-EZ form if you have less than $5,000 in business expenses.

 You’ll also have to pay self-employment tax, which covers the amounts you owe for Social Security and Medicare taxes for the year.
-For tax years 2022 and 2023, the self-employment tax rate is 15.3% (this rate is made up of 12.4% for social security, which includes old-age, survivors, and disability insurance; and 2.9% for Medicare.
+For tax year 2024, the self-employment tax rate is 15.3% (this rate is made up of 12.4% for Social Security and 2.9% for Medicare).
+For tax year 2024, the Social Security tax only applies to the first $168,200 of income.
 You can calculate your self-employment tax using Schedule SE on Form 1040.

-An additional 0.9% Medicare surtax applies to high-income earners since tax year 2013.
-So for tax years 2022 and 2023, the Medicare surtax applies to single filers and heads of household whose income exceeds $200,000, married couples filing jointly whose income exceeds $250,000 and married couples filing separately with income of $125,000 or more.
+An additional 0.9% Medicare surtax has been applied to high-income earners since tax year 2013.
+So for tax year 2024, the Medicare surtax applies to single filers and heads of household whose income exceeds $200,000, married couples filing jointly whose income exceeds $250,000 and married couples filing separately with income of $125,000 or more.

 If as an independent contractor, you expect to owe $1,000 or more in taxes when you file your annual return, you’ll have to make estimated quarterly tax payments.
 These regular payments cover your self-employment tax and your income tax liability for the year.
 The first quarterly tax payment for each tax year is due in April.
 Subsequent payments are due in June and September, and then January of the following year.

 Failing to pay your estimated quarterly taxes or underpaying them may result in a tax penalty.
 The size of the penalty depends on how much you underpaid.